ROCm/rocm-blogs/blogs/software-tools-optimization/julia-amdgpu/README.md

 #### Performance

-Provided that you are using efficient constructs, the performance of Julia GPU code is on par with C++ and sometimes even exceeding it.
+Provided that you are using efficient constructs, the performance of Julia GPU code is on par with C++ and sometimes even exceeding it, depending on the workload.

 <img src="data/amdgpu-performance.png" width="80%">